-- To the extent possible, shift income into next year and accelerate deductions. - Consider whether your current form of business is still the most appropriate for you. - Set up a nonqualified deferred compensation plan for your highest paid employees. - Perform a compensation and fringe benefit study to see whether tax benefits can allow you to offer more generous benefits that help attract and retain qualified employees.
-For example, you may choose to "split the difference" with employees on compensation increases by providing benefits that are deductible by the company and tax free to the employee. - Consider how state and local taxes and year-end strategies may affect your overall plan.
+- ✓ To the extent possible, shift income into next year and accelerate deductions. - ✓ Consider whether your current form of business is still the most appropriate for you. - ✓ Set up a nonqualified deferred compensation plan for your highest paid employees. - ✓ Perform a compensation and fringe benefit study to see whether tax benefits can allow you to offer more generous benefits that help attract and retain qualified employees.
+For example, you may choose to "split the difference" with employees on compensation increases by providing benefits that are deductible by the company and tax free to the employee. - ✓ Consider how state and local taxes and yearend strategies may affect your overall plan.

-Owners have a variety of options for transferring ownership, and the most appropriate strategy depends on your specific situation, considering your personal financial and tax situation, your current form of business ownership (sole proprietorship, partnership, corporation, etc.), and the future owners (family, employees, third party, etc.).
+employees, third party, etc.).
 One or more of the following tax minimization strategies can play a key role in your planning process: